Archive for July, 2007

 La Antigua Guatemala’s Main Exit

 Too bad this is the main exit street for La Antigua Guatemala if you are going to Guatemala City, also known as 4a calle oriente.
-If this was the main entrance, you could see the Fire and Acatenago volcanoes right above the Spanish-tile rooftops.
+If this was the main entrance, you could see the Fire and Acatenago volcanoes right above the Spanish tiles rooftops.
 This is the last thing you see also as you wave goodbye to La Antigua Guatemala.

 I am almost sure, some of you would rather say hasta la vista, baby.